MedicineYeh/C-Lambda-and-Callback/README.md

 # C-Lambda-and-Callback
 Lambda expression has been supported by many programing languages.
 But it is not supported by standard C.
 This problem is now solved by the combinations of some techniques.
-If you want to have the same functionality of lambda, your compiler needs to support *nested function.
+If you want to have the same functionality of lambda, your compiler needs to support __nested function__.
 The result would be something like this:

 ```C
 my_qsort(values, 6, a, b, return (*(int*)a - *(int*)b););